Revocable Living Trusts

 While a Maryland estate attorney should guide you on forming a revocable living trust, you should still become familiar with the steps to form a trust.

-2. Choose who will be beneficiaries of your trust.
+2. Choose the beneficiaries of your trust.

 3. Determine who should be trustee.